Gambämark

 Gambämark is a musical written and performed by the Finland-Swedish comedy group KAJ.
 It is set in the fictional Finnish village of Gambämark in Ostrobothnia, which declares independence from Finland and becomes its own sovereign state, operating on the principle "Things were better in the past".
 The story focuses on Josua Byman, the son of village leader Kurt Byman, who decides to rebel against his father and his ultra-conservative ideology.
-The musical opened at Wasa Teater in 2018, where it was played until 2019, with over 23,000 sold tickets, making it the third-biggest show in the history of the theatre, after Colorado Avenue and The Sound of Music.
+The musical opened at Wasa Teater in 2018, where it was played until 2019, with over 23,000 sold tickets, making it the fourth-biggest show in the history of the theatre, after Botnia Paradise, Colorado Avenue and The Sound of Music.

 It was the first musical created by KAJ.
 Janne Hyöty served as music producer.

 Plot

 Act 1

 The musical starts with a news report about the village of Gambämark declaring independence from Finland to form its own sovereign state based on the principle "Things were better in the past", with Russia, North Korea and Maxmo Cultural Heritage Association recognizing the newly-formed state.
 A wall is erected around the village, and nobody is allowed to enter or leave.

 Fifteen years later, Gambämark has become an old-fashioned agrarian society largely based on communal work ("talko"), where public dances to folk music are common and people's diets consist largely of meat and potatoes ("Hitton litton").
 The village leader, Kurt Byman, receives daily reports about the villagers' work ("För Gambämark") and introduces various regulations for the villagers, such as banning berry pickers and mandating vaccinations ("because we're not that stupid").
 Josua, Kurt's son, has doubts about his father's plan economy policies, the ultra-conservative societal order which prohibits all change, and wonders exactly when the "past" people refer to when saying "Things were better in the past" was, since eventually, the present will become part of the past as well.
 Josua dreams of leaving the village to discover the world outside ("Dehär e min by"), and eventually meets Mäskis-Gunnar, a strange but kind man who offers him cookies from the outside world and promises to teach Josua about life.